Code-Institute-Submissions/urban-paws/README.md

 -   A simple navigation menu which enables the users to easily navigate between the website pages.
 -   Links to social media sites so that users can follow the company on social media.
 -   Call to action buttons are present on the Home page to encourage the users to click through to the contact form and shop pages.
--   The shop pages contain the product listings along with size-guides and a link to enable the customers to purchase the   products via Amazon.co.uk
+-   The shop pages contain the product listings along with size-guides and a link to enable the customers to purchase the   products via Amazon.co.uk.
 -   The contact menu item provides a form which the users can populate to provide comments, make enquiries and / or sign up to the Urban Paws newsletter.

 ### Skeleton